JohnReid/JohnReid.github.io/about/index.md

 also like to play chess (for Hackney Chess Club) which I do to a reasonable standard; I do some (mainly indoor) rock-climbing to a low standard; I play latin piano (only for my own amusement) and I play football.
-I live in North London with my beautiful wife and two beautiful daughters.
+I live in North London with my amazing wife and two beautiful daughters.